anderson-aristotle/js/README.md

 different use as well--as a script runner.
 Let's see how that works while we explore some examples of flow control.

-To start, exit your REPL using `CTRL-d` and make sure you're in the 'bin' folder.
-Add 3 files using the `touch` command from your terminal.
+To exit your REPL using `CTRL-d` and let's write some code in actual files.

-`touch greeter.js psychic.js forLoop.js`

 #### Printing to the Console